3dbeb41841bfbfcc24d55143816cf7f1/html-dom/README.md

 * Semantic HTML: <http://en.wikipedia.org/wiki/Semantic_HTML>

 ----
-## Extra Practice
-Clone your [HTML/DOM](https://github.com/ATL-WDI-Exercises/html-dom) repo to grab starter code for the following exercises.

 ## Exercise #1

 Using HTML tags only (don't worry about CSS), use the starter code below to recreate the Document Outline for the following website…